Internet for the occasionally online

 1 Offline automatic file sync

-Some of the file sync options I mentioned also work as sneakernets, for example git-annex, and Syncthing.
+Some of the file sync options I mentioned also work as sneakernets.
+For example: git-annex, and Syncthing.

-2 Offline Wikipedia
+2 Offline Knowledge

 Slate has a nice write-up of how this all works.